NicholeKing/PhotoshopScripts/README.md

 ## Setting your script as a keyboard shortcut
 Go to Edit > Keyboard Shortcuts.

-In the window that will open, click File, scroll down until you see a sub-header for Scripts, you will see your script underneath, click on it and you will be able to set a new keyboard shortcut for it (just hit the buttons you want to use as a shortcut, Photoshop will tell you if it's already in use or not).
+In the window that will open, click File, scroll down until you see a sub-header for Scripts, you will see your script nested inside.
+Click on it and you will be able to set a new keyboard shortcut for it (just hit the buttons you want to use as a shortcut, Photoshop will tell you if it's already in use or not).

 Apply your changes.